 Widsom Tooth Removal

-Wisdom teeth are the final set of molars that erupt in the back corners of the adult mouth.
-If your wisdom teeth are causing pain or other dental issues, your dentist may recommend extracting them to restore your oral health.
+Wisdom teeth are the final set of molars that normally erupt in the back corners of the adult mouth.
+If your wisdom teeth are causing pain or other dental issues, your dentist may recommend extracting them to help restore your oral health.

 Bone Grafts & Sinus Lifts